getbubblenow/bubble/docs/local-launcher.md

 ### Activation
 Your Bubble is running locally in a "blank" mode.
 It needs an initial "root" account and some basic services configured.

-In order to activate, you will need accounts and API keys from several cloud providers.
+In order to activate your Local Launcher, you'll need accounts and/or API keys from several cloud providers.
 Have these account credentials handy.
 Be prepared to sign up for new accounts where needed.

 #### Activate via Web UI